kauassilva/leetcode-solutions/README.md

 # My LeetCode Solutions

 Welcome to my LeetCode Solutions repository.
 In this repository, I share my Java solutions for various LeetCode problems.
 Each solution is thoroughly tested, and I've included custom validation methods to handle problem-specific constraints.

+I've written some notes for myself, but if you'd like to read them too, [click here](src/main/resources/notes/notes.md).

 ## Getting Started